Live Home 3D Workspace

 The 3D Settings Tab

 3D settings define the quality of the picture in the 3D view.
 At the same time, higher rendering quality requires more computer resources, and consequently, can delay the program response.
-You may need to find a balance between the speed and quality.
+You may need to find a balance between speed and quality.

 1 - Graphics Device.
 There can be one or more options apart from the default.
-In case of two graphics devices, one, as a rule, provides better performance while another consumes less energy.
+In the case of two graphics devices, one, as a rule, provides better performance while another consumes less energy.
 For comfortable work, choose the more powerful one.

 2 – The Retina™ High Resolution check box enables the native high resolution for all the 3D renderings and auto-generated 2D representations (when activated) on computers with the Retina™ display.
 If you experience the decrease in performance, deselect this check box.

 3 – Full Scene Anti-Aliasing makes the picture look softer by smoothing the edges of objects.
 A new value will take effect after restarting the program.

 4 – Reflection Quality defines the quality of the reflections displayed in objects such as mirrors.
 This parameter affects the resolution of the reflections and also the strength of anti-aliasing.
 At lower quality, the picture may look more pixelated, but rendering will be faster.
 A new value will take effect after restarting the program.